-The first major challenge of the Ganesh Himal trek is to ascend to the Pangsang La (4400m), which divides Rasuwa and Dhading districts of central Nepal.
-The views of the Ganesh Range and Mt Manaslu (8156m) from here, however, makes the challenge very worthwhile.
+The first major challenge of the Ganesh Himal trek is to ascend to the Pangsang La (4400m), which divides the Rasuwa and Dhading districts of central Nepal.
+The views of the Ganesh Range and Mt Manaslu (8156m) from here, however, make the challenge very worthwhile.
 The next high pass, the Sing La (4000m) won’t seem so bad after you’ve conquered the Pangsang La.

 From here you’ll pass through a number of fascinating mountain villages, mostly inhabited by Tamang people, who originated in Tibet a long time ago.
 Their culture and religion retain the influence of Tibetan Buddhism, and you’ll pass many stupas and other signs of Buddhist culture.
 Shamanism is also a part of the culture here, and you may get the chance to witness some interesting dances and rituals.
 Continue through jungle and forest, across suspension bridges and farmland, all the while with gorgeous views of the high Himalayas.

 This is largely a camping trek as it passes through areas that have been relatively untouched by tourism.
 The option to stay in a basic rural homestay is available in certain places.